zryska/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 docker run -d --network host edgesystem
 ```

-Port 5590 will be accessible from the host and REST calls can be made to the Edge System from applications on the local host computer.
-With this configuration, all data stored by the Edge System is stored in the container itself, and when the container is deleted the data stored will also be deleted.
+Port 5590 will be accessible from the host and REST calls can be made to the Edge Data Store from applications on the local host computer.
+With this configuration, all data stored by the Edge Data Store is stored in the container itself, and when the container is deleted the data stored will also be deleted.

 ### Persistent storage on the local file system from Docker